juanprado17/DH100/README.md

 - 'base_salary'
 - 'guaranteed_copensation'

-The column that was removed was the 'base_salary'.
-The reason why the 'base_salary' was removed was because looking what each player was payed overall is what was decided to use for these research questions.
+For all of the research questions only three columns out of the original six were used which include: ‘club’, ‘position’, and ‘guarenteed_compensation’.

-Each research question contain their own vizualizations in order to help the reader understand what is trying to be told.
+Each research question contains their own vizualizations in order to help the reader understand what is trying to be told.
 The main types of vizualizations that were used for the three research questions were bar graphs and scatter plots.

 Here is a link to a [StoryBoard](https://drive.google.com/file/d/1S6sjP8Nu459qbW2ExLQuDu7OG1KAopt5/view?usp=sharing) created for this project to get a glimpse of the overall work.